SpaceX launches first rocket since September launch pad explosion

 BusinessNation & WorldScience SpaceX launches first rocket since September launch pad explosion Originally published January 14, 2017 at 10:02 am Share story The Associated Press LOS ANGELES (AP) — SpaceX launches first rocket since September launch pad explosion.
 The Associated Press Email Newsletter Sign-up Custom-curated news highlights, delivered weekday mornings.
 Email address By signing up you are agreeing to our Privacy Policy and Terms of Service.
 Thanks for signing up!
 View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StorySpaceX prepares first rocket launch since explosion
+Next StoryWoman pleads not guilty to framing husband’s ex as stalker Previous StorySpaceX launches first rocket since explosion in Florida

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.